 Pirates, vampires and mummies.

 An evening of treats, tricks and mischief.

-My Mom often talked of mischief perpetrated by her and her eight (yes, I said eight) brothers.
+My Mom often talked of mischief perpetrated by her and her eight (yes, eight) brothers.

 They were in a rural community, with all of the families around them involved in some sort of agriculture, so the opportunities for tricks were almost as endless as the imaginations that enacted them.

 Pigs in the hen house.

 Wagons hauled to the roofs of the barns.

 Tires and assorted junk piled in the roadways.